 Reports of Child Abuse/Neglect/Dependency

 Help us keep the children of Lee County safe!
 If you believe a child is being abused or neglected by his parent, guardian or caretaker, state law requires that you contact DSS to report the maltreatment.
 You may provide whatever information you have by telephone, in person, or in writing.
 You do not have to know all the information about a family.
-Sometimes, a license tag is all that is required for DSS to identify a family.
 You do need to provide all the information you have.

 The agency asks for contact information from reporters so they can be contacted by social workers and so they can receive letters informing them of the status and outcome of the report.
 However, it is possible for reporters to remain anonymous.
 It is important for all reporters to know that only a court order allows DSS to reveal the name of a reporter, and this is an extremely rare occurrence.